 I feel unbelievably proud of every single person who got involved.
 Because of them, the Leukaemia Foundation can keep up their search for a cure and continue improving the lives of Australians living with blood cancer — And that is a bloody marvelous thing.
 It was an experience that we’ll never forget, and one that bought so much love and richness into our lives during a really tough time.”

-Charli shaving the head of her amazing Mother, Faye, at a World’s Greatest Shave event
+Charli shaving the head of a brave shaver at a World’s Greatest Shave event

 Team Shine Like Charli also came together to Light the Night in October last year, a night when everybody who has been touched by blood cancer lights a lantern to reflect on their unique journey.

 With lockdown restrictions having recently been dropped, Charli was able to spend the night with somebody very special.
 Carys and Charli were diagnosed with Leukaemia within 4 weeks of each other — and despite hearing so much about each other from nurses and other hospital staff — never got to meet in hospital as Carys ended up in strict isolation.

 “They never got to meet, despite months and months of going through the same intense treatment at the same time.
 We heard from the nurses how alike they were, and our families connected online, but Light the Night was when we all finally got to meet in person — and what a great day it was!”

 Charli and Carys light a white lantern to honour their own blood cancer journey